 When you buy the Envy 6430e and subscribe to the manufacturer’s ink programme, you will get cartridges that can last you up to six months.
 This may, however, vary depending on the volume of papers that you print and the frequency of use.

-5. Best Compact Printer: Canon PIXMA Home TS5160 Printer
+6. Best Printer for Home Use with Cheap Ink: Canon PIXMA Home TS5160 Printer

 Why we like it: